Homestay - A humble experience to get out of my comfort zone

 But visiting some places can really take these experiences to the next level, and this is what this experience meant to me.

-Let me start by just saying that my definition of "next level" can be different than yours...it all depends, right?
+Let me start by saying that my definition of "next level" can be different than someone else's...it all depends, right?

-In my case, homestay in remote places are the most challenging experiences I've had, as they normally don't have things that we take for granted, such as: running water, few or sometimes no showers, little or no electricity, eating whatever you are served...and even sleep inside a sleeping bag without a bed while you are burning with fever due to a bacterial infection that you don't even know for how long you will survive...ha!
+In my case, homestays in remote places are the most challenging and mind opening experiences I've had.
+Normally you don't have access to things that we take for granted such as: running water, few or no showers, little or no electricity, eating whatever you are served...and even sleeping inside a sleeping bag without a bed while you are burning with fever due to a bacterial infection that you don't even know how long you will survive...ha!
 At least this is the way I was feeling during this experience.

 During my 30 day visit to Nepal, I was honored to be invited by my guide and friend Shree from Epic Adventures, to visit his family's rural village of Dhading, Fulkharka where he was born and raised, and where his family still lives.

-I didn't think twice before I accepted his kind invitation and this is my experience.
-I was eager to see how the real Nepal was outside the cities...
+I dreamed of an opportunity to do a homestay in rural Nepal.
+I didn't think twice before I accepted his kind invitation.
+I was eager to see how the real Nepal was outside the cities.
+My homestay in a rural Nepal village turned out to be an incredible and unforgettable experience.

 The trip was long and not easy - We left Kathmandu early in the morning after picking up Shree's family that had come to the city for a doctor consultation.
 The 8 hours driving from Kathmandu to the village, with 9 people inside the car was nerve-racking as the roads are dangerous.
 The pavement ends at the outskirts of Kathmandu.
 Nepalese almost don't have any traffic rules and suddenly you can see a truck driving towards you without thinking about hitting the brakes.